The SCRAP Committee includes eminent individuals who actively support the SCRAP project

 More information at uk.linkedin.com/in/henriettawilson

-Kevin Miletic is the current strategy and outreach lead at SCRAP Weapons.
-Previously, he served as SCRAP Project manager, and is a current PhD candidate at SOAS University of London.
+Kevin Miletic served as Project Manager at SCRAP Weapons.
+He earned a PhD at SOAS University of London.

 Kennette Benedict is a senior advisor to the Bulletin of the Atomic Scientists and a lecturer at the Harris School of Public Policy at the University of Chicago.
 Prior to that, she was Director of International Peace and Security at the John D. and Catherine T. MacArthur Foundation, and Executive Director and Publisher of Bulletin of the Atomic Scientists.

 Matthew Bolton is an associate professor of political science at Pace University in New York City.
 He has worked as an academic, aid worker and a freelance journalist in 15 countries, including Afghanistan, Bosnia, Haiti, Iraq and South Sudan.
 Matthew has published widely on issues of conflict, disarmament, humanitarianism and social justice.
 He also worked on the 2017 Nobel Peace Prize-winning nuclear disarmament advocacy campaign.

 Martin Butcher is currently the Policy Adviser on Arms and the Arms Trade Treaty for Oxfam.